gsmet/talks/content/2022-06-github-automation-quarkus-jnation/6-wrapping-up.md

 ## Automation vs paper cuts

-* You don't always notice the context switches and small paper cuts of your day to day work
+* Small paper cuts add up
-* Automation can really help streamline your work
+* Automation streamlines your work
-* Quarkus GitHub App can help with that!
-With a very small time investment!
+* Quarkus GitHub App can help, quick and easy
 * Start small, put in production, and grow from there

 -